 - Lip swelling

-Several test-tube studies and animal models have observed inhibition of platelet aggregation on use of feverfew.
+Several test-tube studies, and animal models have observed inhibition of platelet aggregation on the use of feverfew.
 But, no significant effects were seen in a small study of 10 patients receiving feverfew.

 CONTRAINDICATIONS OF FEVERFEW LEAF & STEM

-The herb is not to be used during pregnancy as it may cause the uterus to contract, increasing the risk of miscarriage or premature delivery.
+The herb is not to be used during pregnancy as it may cause the uterus to contract, increasing the risk of miscarriage or premature dethe livery.

 Feverfew is contraindicated during breastfeeding.